 Our Military Salute Scholarship Program provides additional benefits to the Total Military Family.
-Download Military Salute Scholarship Flyer.
+Visit the Military Salute Scholarship page.

 Military Tuition Assistance (TA), combined with reduced military rates and other military programs, can cover the majority of the education expense for military members.
 Members who have eligibility must work with their education advisor, ESO, or counselor within their respective military service prior to enrolling to obtain approval for TA.
 View the Tuition Assistance page for more information by branch of service.